Kagekazu/PluginPresetManager/README.md

 - **Always-On Plugins**: Mark essential plugins that should always be enabled regardless of preset
 - **Default Preset**: Auto-apply a preset when you log in
 - **Preview Changes**: See exactly what will change before applying a preset
-- **Plugin Discovery**: View all installed plugins with search and filtering

 ## Commands